 A young boy listens to his grandfather share about the history of our nation, through his own experiences of immigration to Singapore, living through the Japanese Occupation and seeing Singapore become an independent nation.
 Written in rhyme, this book has both English and Mandarin editions, and is accompanied by a blog that seeks to educate children about the history of Singapore.

-Available in public libraries and not available for sale.
+Available in public libraries and no longer available for sale at press time.

 For more info, go to www.playtimewithyeye.wordpress.com